primatejs/primate/packages/website/README.md

 # Primate website

-This package contains the code for https://primatejs.com.
-It uses [Priss][priss], a Primate + Svelte site generator.
+This package contains the code for https://primatejs.com, which uses Primate itself.

 ## Run locally